Cisc0-gif/PS2-Modders-ToolKit/README.md

 ### FreeDVDBoot - Windows Method

 Insert your DVD into your DVD Drive and then go to your FreeDVDBoot iso (it should be called something like All PS2 Slims - English language.iso) and right click on it.
-A pop-up should appear "Burn iso" or "Burn to DVD" or something, click it.
-From their a window should appear, click "Verify after burning" and run.
+A pop-up should appear ``` Burn iso ``` or ``` Burn to DVD ``` or something, click it.
+From their a window should appear, click ``` Verify after burning ``` and run.
 Your iso should burn to the DVD and your done!

 ### FreeDVDBoot - ImgBurn Method

 Insert your DVD into your DVD Drive and then run ImgBurn.
-From there, select "Write Image file to disc" and set "Source" to the iso and "Destination" to your USB drive.
-Next, set the "Write Speed" to the slowest one your DVD allows (it should be printed on DVD) and then click on the File -> Disc icon to burn.
+From there, select ``` Write Image file to disc ``` and set Source to the iso and "Destination" to your USB drive.
+Next, set the ``` Write Speed ``` to the slowest one your DVD allows (it should be printed on DVD) and then click on the ``` File -> Disc ``` icon to burn.

 ### Prepping USB Flash Drive